-Dry Eye treatment means more than just putting water drops in your eyes!
-As many Dry Eye patients will say, Dry Eye symptoms – fluctuating vision, light sensitivity, sandy and gritty sensation, redness, burning, contact lens intolerance, and even excessive tearing – often persist no matter how many water drops are used.
+We used to think that dry eye treatment meant putting water drops in your eyes on a daily basis.
+Some of the common dry eye symptoms include fluctuating vision, light sensitivity, sandy and/or gritty sensation, redness, burning, contact lens intolerance, and even excessive tearing – often persist no matter how many water drops are used.

 It’s true that insufficient water production (Aqueous Deficiency Dry Eye) is a significant part of Dry Eye Disease, but the most recent advances in Dry Eye diagnosis have revealed that insufficient oil production (Meibomian Gland Dysfunction or MGD) causes Evaporative Dry Eye, which may play an even greater role in Dry Eye than insufficient water.